elliottt/elliottt.github.io/source/_posts/2013-02-19-serenade-in-haskell.markdown

 uses of the combinators it provides.*

 The type that the pretty package defines for pretty-printed documents is the `Doc` type.
-As I am going to be rendering out html in my `Serenade` type, it's natural to make it an alias to the `Doc` type.
+As I am going to be rendering out HTML as text in my `Serenade` type, it's natural to make it an alias to the `Doc` type.

 ```haskell
 type Serenade = Doc